charafmrah/network-intrusion-detection/README.md

 Applying machine learning algorithms to a network dataset, which encompasses a broad range of intrusions that were simulated in a military network atmosphere.
 This created a way to acquire fresh TCP/IP dump information for a network by replicating a customary U.S. Air Force LAN.
 The LAN mirrored a realistic environment and was struck with multiple attacks.
 A connection is a sequence of TCP packets beginning and ending at a certain period, when data moves from a source IP address to a target IP address using a definite protocol.
 Each connection is identified as either ordinary or featuring a particular attack type.
 Each connection holds about 100 bytes.
 For each TCP/IP connection, 41 features are obtained from the normal and attack data (3 qualitative and 38 quantitative features).
 The class variable consists of two categories: Normal and Anomalous.

+The dataset used is the KDD Cup 1999 dataset, which is available at the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/KDD+Cup+1999+Data).

+The dataset is also used by the [NSL-KDD](https://www.unb.ca/cic/datasets/nsl.html) dataset, which is a more recent dataset that is based on the KDD Cup 1999 dataset.

+The dataset is usually used by researchers to test their intrusion & anomoly detection systems.
+The dataset is also used by researchers to test their machine learning algorithms.

+### Dataset features descriptions:
 #### Basic features of individual TCP connections:
 * duration:	length (number of seconds) of the connection [continuous]
 * protocol_type: type of the protocol, e.g. tcp, udp, etc. [discrete]